constraintAutomaton/Introducing-Collaborative-Link-Traversal-Query-Processing/content/methodology.md

 There are multiple strategies (combinable) that could be employed to divide the domain.
 It has to be considered first that we don't know in advance the limit of the domain;
 hence we cannot divide it before the execution of the query.
-A strategy can be to **collect the seed URLs and to divide them between the query engine**, the limitation is that we don't consider if the data source discoverable inside the seed URLs overlaps, also if the list of seeds URL is very short, then the distribution will be minimal.
+A strategy can be to **collect the seed URLs and to divide them between the query engines**, the limitation is that we don't consider if the data source discoverable inside the seed URLs overlaps, also if the list of seeds URL is very short, then the distribution will be minimal.
 A variance of that strategy would be to distribute the link queue when it is big enough among the peers.
 Another strategy would be to **communicate between the engines, the link queue and/or the link visited**.